aboutcircles/circles-docs/docs/developer-docs/getting-started-with-the-sdk.md

 <table><thead><tr><th width="265">Property</th><th>Description</th></tr></thead><tbody><tr><td><code>v2PathfinderUrl?</code></td><td>The URL for the V2 Pathfinder service (if using V2).</td></tr><tr><td><code>pathfinderUrl?</code></td><td>The URL for the Pathfinder service (used in V1).</td></tr><tr><td><code>circlesRpcUrl</code></td><td>The URL for the Circles RPC service</td></tr><tr><td><code>profileServiceUrl?</code></td><td>The URL for the profile service that manages user profiles in Circles.</td></tr><tr><td><code>v1HubAddress</code></td><td>The contract address for the Circles V1 Hub.</td></tr><tr><td><code>v2HubAddress?</code></td><td>The contract address for the Circles V2 Hub.</td></tr><tr><td><code>nameRegistryAddress?</code></td><td>The address of the name registry contract.</td></tr><tr><td><code>migrationAddress?</code></td><td>The address used for migrating avatars and tokens from V1 to V2.</td></tr><tr><td><code>baseGroupMintPolicy?</code></td><td>The address of the minting policy used for group avatars in Circles.</td></tr></tbody></table>

 {% tabs %}
-{% tab title="Gnosis Chain " %}
+{% tab title="RINGS contracts Gnosis Chain " %}
-The Gnosis Chain mainnet is the production chain for Circles.
+You would be building using developer version of Cirlces contracts called 'RINGS'.
+This will allow you to self-register and receive more CRC as bonus.
+Please follow the below configuration:

 ```typescript
 import type {CirclesConfig} from "@circles-sdk/sdk";